JiaziChen111/Ch_Synthetic/README.md

 - Gentzkow & Shapiro, 2014.
 Code and Data for the Social Sciences: A Practitioner’s Guide
 - Chang & Li, 2017.
 A Pre-analysis Plan to Replicate Sixty Economics Research Papers That Worked Half of the Time

+The Matlab Datafeed toolbox is only needed to use the fetch function.
+The fetch function is used to retrieve data from FRED (US yield curve decomposition based on the Kim-Wright model).
+Instead of the fetch function, the getFredData function available in Matlab Central can be used.

 ## CODE WORKFLOW (OPTIONAL)
 -------------------------------------------------------------------------------------